 9. Go hiking in Sierra Norte

-Sierra Norte offers visitors over 100km of hiking trails spanning over 40 different trails.
+Sierra Norte offers visitors over 100 kilometers (62 miles) of hiking trails spanning over 40 different trails.
 Located just two hours by car from Oaxaca, you’ll also see a handful of Zapotec villages (Pueblos Mancomunados) along the way that offer village-to-village treks and homestays.
-At Sierra Nore, keep in mind that trails are not well marked so you’ll need to hire a guide (going solo is possible but not recommended).
-Guides are incredibly knowledgeable and can point out wildlife (there are pumas, bobcats, armadillos, and more here), identify plants, and ensure you don’t get lost as (plus, hiring a guide helps support the local economy).
+At Sierra Nore, keep in mind that trails are not well-marked so you’ll need to hire a guide (going solo is possible but not recommended).
+Guides are incredibly knowledgeable and can point out wildlife (there are pumas, bobcats, armadillos, and more here), identify plants, and ensure you don’t get lost (plus, hiring a guide helps support the local economy).
 Multi-day tours (which trek from village to village) cost around 3,600 MXN per person for a 3-day tour.

 10. Experience a Temazcal

 Temazcal (meaning “house of heat”) is a traditional Zapotec sweat lodge.
 You’ll sit in a small domed hut that becomes increasingly warmer.
 You’ll rub everything from clay to fresh fruit juices and peels on your skin as you heat up, cooling down by dunking yourself in cold water.
 It’s a very meditative, spiritual experience with numerous health benefits.
 Visits usually last an hour and cost around 600 MXN.